mehratif1/Project4_Team1/README.md

 ### Insights
 - These visualizations provide additional insights into the factors influencing loan repayment, enhancing the understanding gained from the model evaluation.

+## Model Deployment with Flask and HTML
+This repository contains the deployment code for our machine learning model using Flask and HTML.
+The deployed model predicts if the clients will have difficulties in loan repayment or not after taking in input into the form.

 ![alt text](<Images/Web_form1 (1).png>)

 ![alt text](Images/WEb_form2.png)